oakdesign/Helios/index.md

 There is a very short, basic overview of Helios on [YouTube](https://youtu.be/78to_NENQT8)

+### Notes about developing the Helios Codebase

+The list of topics is [here](developer_notes.md) This should probably be a wiki but we'll see how this gets on.

 ### Recent Change History

 * March 2019 - Autobinding and Hornet IFEI & UFC demonstration [YouTube](https://www.youtube.com/watch?v=lEhG-TtENWc)